Compulsed/lineagedb/README.md

 **Testing / Benchmarking**

 ```
+# Quick functional unit tests
 cargo test --all

+# Running performance unit tests
+# Notes:
+# 1. Running these tests one after another will yield different results to
+#   running them individually.
+I suspect this could be because the OS' cleaning up allocated memory.
+# 2. These tests will yield different results based on whether the laptop is charging or not
+cargo test --package database "database::database::tests::bulk" -- --nocapture --ignored

 # Benchmarking https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html#baselines
+# There appears to be an issue with 'benchmark' that spin up multiple
+#   threads in the database.
+It causes 100x performance lags.
+800us to 80ms
+# Seems that the performance unit tests are a more reliable indicator
 cargo bench --all
 cargo bench -- --save-baseline no-fsync # Saves the baseline to compare to another branch
 ```